 To get started quickly, you can choose hardware that supports FreeRTOS features and capabilities from the AWS Partner Device Catalog.
 If you want to get started without hardware, you can use the FreeRTOS Windows simulator.

-Next, you can use the Amazon FreeRTOS console to get a custom download of the operating system by choosing the libraries relevant to your use case.
+Next, you can use the FreeRTOS console to get a custom download of the operating system by choosing the libraries relevant to your use case.
 The console will guide you through this process so you can begin developing immediately.